-A: Yes, provided that the award holder is a full-time researcher during the period of funding, and is not employed by the enterprise partner (sabbaticals are permitted), during the term of the award.
+A: Yes, provided that the award holder is a full-time researcher during the period of funding, no longer working for the enterprise partner (sabbaticals are permitted).

 I am already in the 2nd year of my PhD.
 Am I eligible to apply for this funding for the rest of my 2 years?